 Kayne Anderson NextGen Energy & Infrastructure Announces Distribution of $0.16 per Share for Q3 2022

-/EIN News/ -- HOUSTON, Sept.
-22, 2022 (GLOBE NEWSWIRE) -- Kayne Anderson NextGen Energy & Infrastructure, Inc. (the “Fund”) (NYSE: KMF) announced today a quarterly distribution of $0.16 per share for the fiscal quarter ended August 31, 2022.
+HOUSTON, Sept.
+22, 2022 (GLOBE NEWSWIRE) -- Kayne Anderson NextGen Energy & Infrastructure, Inc. (the "Fund") KMF announced today a quarterly distribution of $0.16 per share for the fiscal quarter ended August 31, 2022.
 This distribution is payable to common stockholders on October 7, 2022 (as outlined in the table below).

 |Ex-Date